awbn/docker-gyb/README.md

   awbn/gyb
 ```

+### Restoring from backup
+See [GYB's wiki](https://github.com/jay0lee/got-your-back/wiki#performing-a-restore) for information on how to restore from a backup.
+Running the command in a container might look like: `docker run -it -e EMAIL=example@gmail.com -e NOCRON=1 -v ${PWD}/config:/config awbn/gyb /app/gyb --action restore`.

+Note that you must have given the OAuth token 'write' permissions to your gmail account during bootstrapping for restore to work.
+If you didn't, you can delete the `<email>.cfg` file from the `/config` volume to force GYB to prompt for a new token.

 ## Advanced Usage
 This container is based on [LinuxServer.io](https://linuxserver.io)'s Alpine base image.
-This means you can take advantage of all the LSIO goodness, including regular base imge updates, user/group identification, loading environment variables from files (docker secrets), etc. See the [LSIO docs](https://docs.linuxserver.io) for more info.
+This means you can take advantage of all the LSIO goodness, including regular base image updates, user/group identification, loading environment variables from files (docker secrets), etc. See the [LSIO docs](https://docs.linuxserver.io) for more info.

 ### Getting notified of failures
 This container can be configured to send you an email if your cron job(s) fail.
 To do so, you'll need to pass in the `MAIL_TO`, `MAIL_FROM`, `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS`, and, optionally, the `SMTP_TLS` env variables.